Sounds Fake but Okay: History

 Costello and Kaszyca met when they were randomly placed as roommates at the University of Michigan.
-The pair immediately hit it off and became best friends.
+The pair immediately became best friends.
 They did not discuss sexuality during their freshman year; neither Costello nor Kaszyca had fully figured out their identities yet.
 The summer after their freshman year, Costello came out as aromantic asexual through a Tumblr post which Kaszyca subsequently saw.

 After this, the pair discussed sexuality regularly.
 As Costello had never dated, she had many questions for Kaszyca about how relationships and dating worked.
 The conversations that resulted from questions like "why would you date someone?" and "what is the appeal of kissing someone?" became the inspiration for the podcast.

 Over the course of the podcast, Kaszyca realized that she was demisexual.
 Though she had begun to question her sexuality during her junior year of college, she did not come to terms with it until later.
 In episode 19 of the podcast, titled "Accepting Your Sexuality", Kaszyca explained how the podcast and Costello had helped her discover new things about herself.